NatVanG/PBI-Inspector/README.md

 6. Reduce number of pages per report (set ```paramMaxNumberOfPagesPerReport```)
 7. Avoid setting ‘Show items with no data’ on columns (no user parameters)
 8. Tooltip and Drillthrough pages should be hidden (no user parameters)
+9. Ensure charts use theme colours (no user parameters)
+10. Ensure pages do not scroll vertically (no user parameters)
+11. Ensure alternativeText has been defined for all visuals (disabled by default, no user parameters)

 To modify parameters, save a local copy of the Base-rules.json file at https://raw.githubusercontent.com/NatVanG/PBI-Inspector/main/Rules/Base-rules.json and point PBI Inspector to the new file.